 These bonds must achieve a price above the conversion price before they get converted.
 The required price is often some fixed percentage above the conversion price, and the stock must trade at the required price for a pre-defined price before conversions are permitted.

 The denominations of these convertibles are in a currency other than the denominations used in the issuer’s country.
-This characteristic would make the bond more preferable, because interest payments would not be based on the exchange rate fluctuations that result in fewer dollars per thousands of rupees.
+This characteristic would make the bond preferable because interest payments would not be based on the exchange rate fluctuations that result in fewer dollars per thousand rupees.